kent-map/kent/theatre/canterbury-theatre.md

-A Brief timeline of Performances in Canterbury
+Theatre in Canterbury

-The Romans

 Between AD80 – 90, the Romans built an Amphitheatre in the St. Margaret’s Street area.

-Later, Ceasar comments;

-“....by far the most civilized of the Britons, are those who live in Kent.”
+Later, Caesar comments; “....by far the most civilized of the Britons, are those who live in Kent.”

-In the 3rd century, most of Canterbury’s buildings were upgraded, and a ‘D’ shaped, Flavian style (AD201-300) Amphitheatre was built in the same location.
+In the 3rd century, a ‘D’ shaped, Flavian style (AD201-300) Amphitheatre was built in the same location.

 Under The Anglo Saxons, the theatre was left to decay – The Normans used some of its masonry for their buildings.

 St Augustine and Church dramas

 In AD597, Saint Augustine landed in Kent and converted many to Christianity.